-Earth5R, as a part of it’s ACT Powai program for livelihood generation for underprivileged communities and women empowerment, conducts surveys of slum localities to understand people’s lives, economic & social conditions and health, hygiene & sanitation.
+Earth5R, as a part of it’s ACT Powai program for sustainable livelihood generation for underprivileged communities and women empowerment, conducts surveys of slum localities to understand people’s lives, economic & social conditions and health, hygiene & sanitation.

 The surveys give a realistic idea of the problems faced by the residents in the slums as individuals, as well as a society at large.
 On-site survey is considered important as it also helps Earth5R team understand the social issues & devise possible sustainable solutions.